-This DIY update was simple to create and was pretty easy on the ol' pocketbook, plus it totally transformed our living room.
+This update was budget-friendly and simple to build, plus it totally transformed our living room.
 I picked up the supplies from Home Depot for less than $130 and broke out my trusty 3MDIY supplies to get started.

 DIY Industrial Wall Shelving Unit Materials/Tools:

 - (6) Single Track Utility Shelving System Upright

 - (22) Single Track Utility Shelving System Brackets 10 in.